yaorong0921/Driver-Intention-Prediction/README.md

 The trained model using our script can be found in this [drive](https://bwstaff-my.sharepoint.com/:f:/g/personal/yao_rong_bwstaff_de/EpmuNb3eB7hPgv2DmeBrQ1ABqgQ6uInXudrpfQQyPgmJZA?e=RimExC).
 The model name is "save_best_3DResNet50.pth".

-## Train ConvLSTM with outside videos
+## Train/Evaluate ConvLSTM with outside videos

 We used [FlowNet 2.0](https://github.com/NVIDIA/flownet2-pytorch) to extract the optical flow of all outside images.